drzel/another_toy_robot/README.md

 The `Input` wrapper allows new commands to be easily added.
 E.g. Creating a new file `lib/another_toy_robot/random_command.rb` and requiring it, is all that is required for the application to accept the `"random"` command, and it would have access to an array of parameters.
 Validations can also be added by defining a `valid?` method on the command object.
 See the `lib/another_toy_robot/place_command.rb` for an example.

-I'm particularly happy with the `Position` class and the `Direction` modules.
-Together as a unit they have absolutely no dependencies and could be easily reused with new features, new objects, or with changing specifications.
+I'm particularly happy with the `Position` and `Direction` classes.
+Together as a unit they have no dependencies and could be easily reused with new features, new objects, or with changing specifications.
 It would be reasonably straight forward to add a second robot, or a third dimension.

 ### Licence
 [MIT](https://tldrlegal.com/license/mit-license)